 Popcorn is a lightweight, modular kernel framework designed to make operating system development more accessible and intuitive.
 Built with a focus on simplicity and extensibility, it provides developers with a solid foundation for exploring system programming and OS concepts.
+Currently in version 0.5, Popcorn features a modern console system and modular architecture that allows easy extension through "pop" modules.

 Written primarily in C with only essential assembly code, making it more approachable for beginners.